-The extinguished lamp marked the final passing of Lucinda’s lifelong love of a mysterious sailor who had taken control of her heart some 70 years before and never let it go.
+The extinguished lamp marked the final passing of Lucinda’s lifelong love of a mysterious sailor .
+He had taken hold of her heart some 70 years before and never let it go.

-The story was a rich mix of romance, pathos and history that was too good to pass up.
-Newspapers around the world reported it with headlines such as Woman’s Touching Love, Beacon of Love Shone Nightly for 70 Years, and Her Light is Out.
+The story was a rich mix of romance, pathos and history just too good to pass up.
+Newspapers around the world reported it with headlines such as Woman’s Touching Love, Beacon of Love Shone Nightly for 70 Years and Her Light is Out.

-Day, her obituary noted, had spent several years in New Haven, where she received schooling and briefly started her own school.
+Day, her obituary noted, had spent several years in New Haven, where she received schooling and then, briefly, started her own school.
 Otherwise, she spent her life at the Day Homestead, built by her great-grandfather Josiah Day.

 The homestead itself was a fascinating element to the story.
 The house, the reporters said, had been built in 1754 and included an underground escape route to the nearby river to flee Indian raids.
 The house also played unwelcome host to the soldiers who sacked the place during Shay’s Rebellion.

-Handed down to Lucinda, whose siblings married and moved away, she kept a lonely vigil in the home awaiting her sailor’s return.
+The family then handed down the house to Lucinda, whose siblings married and moved away.
+Se kept a lonely vigil in the home awaiting her sailor’s return.
 The legend went that she parted from the sailor, but promised to always leave the light in the window so he could see clearly to return to the house if he arrived after dark.

 The story tugged at the hearts of readers.
-One questioned whether it was the inspiration for a well-known hymn that included the lyric: “There’s a light in the window for thee, brother!”
+One questioned whether it had inspired a well-known hymn that included the lyric: “There’s a light in the window for thee, brother!”